TGDivy/TGDivy/README.md

 # Quote of the Day
 *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )
-> Far more crucial than what we know or do not know is what we do not want to know. ~ Eric Hoffer
+> Age is a very high price to pay for maturity. ~ William James